Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_semantic_control/01_static_and_extern/static_and_extern.rst

-.. title: 01 - static
+.. title: 01 - static and extern
 .. slug: index
-.. description: static non-member objects
+.. description: storage duration and linkage
 .. author: Xeverous

 :cch:`static` is a pretty overloaded keyword in C++.
 It's meaning depends on the context: